CAT'S NINE LIVES

 What will you find here?

-The world can seem like a very foreign place from the safety of your home.
-It’s not until you’re out there, walking in other people’s shoes, that you realise we all want the same things.
+The world can seem like a very scary place from the safety of your home.
+It’s not until you’re out there, walking unfamiliar streets, that you realise we all want the same things.
 To be understood.
 To feel less alone.
-Less scared.
+Less afraid.
 To be part of something bigger.

 I believe in responsible travel.
 Experiences that empower local communities and embrace the ethics of sustainable development.